 Early Head Start

-Wonderspring offers Early Head Start (EHS) at its Pottstown Center.
+Wonderspring offers Early Head Start (EHS) at its Pottstown and Powelton Village centers.
 EHS programs provide free early childhood education to infants and toddlers under the age of 3.
 The program also provides intensive comprehensive child development and family support services to low-income infants and toddlers and their families.
 Eligibility is based on family income at or below the poverty level according to the Poverty Guidelines published by the federal government.
 Children in foster care, homeless children, and children from families receiving public assistance (TANF or SSI) are eligible regardless of income.

 All of Wonderspring’s tuition-free programs meet the Performance Standards for Keystone STAR 4 status.